omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

-From the above code, we can deduce that defining a `val` either in the constructor or in the class body doesn’t change the signature of the generated Java method.
+From the above code we can deduce that defining a `val` either in the constructor or in the class body doesn’t change the signature of the generated Java method.
 Both `attr1` and `attr2` have the same signature.
 Another noteworthy point is that Scala `val`s are turned into Java methods.

 Let’s try to access these fields.
-Following the Clojure - Java interop accessing the methods looks like below;
+Following the Clojure - Java interop accessing the method looks like the example below;

 *[immutable-fields.clj](src/immutable_fields/clojure.clj)* *`make run-immutable-fields`*
 ```clojure